 No one should leave the safe location or assembly point until law enforcement authorities indicate it is safe and their questioning has been completed.

 This section of the course covers actions to take to prepare for and prevent potential active shooter incidents.

-Ask the participants: What are some ways to prepare in advance for or prevent active shooter situations?
+What are some ways to prepare in advance for or prevent active shooter situations?